Ixekizumab

 Pregnancy

-Data regarding use and associated risks in pregnant women not available.
+Data regarding use and associated risks in pregnant women are insufficient.
 Potential for fetal exposure since human IgG crosses the placenta and ixekizumab crossed the placenta in monkeys.

 In studies in cynomolgus monkeys, no evidence of adverse embryofetal developmental effects; however, increased neonatal deaths observed when administration continued until parturition.
 No adverse effects on functional or immunologic development observed from birth through 6 months of age.